ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 Traditionally, this chapter addresses the areas proposed below as sections, although not necessarily in this order or organized as offered.
-However, the last section -- "Ethical Implcations" is required for this chapter.
+However, the last section -- "Ethical Implications" is required for this chapter.
 See the heading below for more details.

 ## Summary of Results